Problems with buying and selling a home

 An estate agent may also sometimes act for the buyer, for example by arranging a mortgage for the buyer or by trying to persuade the seller to accept a price offered by a particular buyer.
 This can lead to a conflict of interest if the estate agent is trying to act for both parties in the same transaction as it may not be clear whose interests the estate agent is representing.

 All estate agents must belong to a government approved complaints redress scheme.
-There are three approved schemes:
+There are two approved schemes:

 - the Property Ombudsman

 If you have a complaint about an estate agent when you buy or sell property which has not been resolved satisfactorily in the first instance by your estate agent, you can complain to the scheme to which the estate agent belongs.